software-dev-academy/android/Day3/README.md

 be able to add our BoardView to an XML file similarly to other Android widgets (like TextEntry).

-First, we must modify add to BoardView with the following methods:
+First, we must modify BoardView with the following methods:
 ```Java
 public BoardView(Context context, AttributeSet attrs) {
   super(context, attrs);